stephenverderame/cpp_book/src/basics/functions.md

     displayWin(secretNum, tries);
 }
 ```
 Once again, we see that the different tasks done during the main loop are easier to read since they essentially have labelled names.
-We could be more pedantic and make the loop it's own function as well, but this function is 10 lines long so I felt that was good enough.
+We could be more pedantic and make the loop its own function as well, but this function is 10 lines long, so I felt that was good enough.
 I like functions to be of a size so that in one "eye-space" I can take in the entire function.
-So no scrolling, moving my head, etc. Generally I have found this corresponds to 20 lines or less pretty well.
+So no scrolling, moving my head, etc.

 Functions should also not use output parameters, and have a small amount of arguments.
 Generally shoot for no more than 4.
-And if you have parameters of the same type next to each other (and order matters), you can encode the order in the function name or separate the parameters by some argument of a different type (if there are more arguments).
+Also, if you have parameters of the same type next to each other (and order matters),
+you can encode the order in the function name or separate the parameters by some argument of a different type (if there are more arguments).

 Ex.
 ```c++